 If a student has too many absences for 1 class period they lose exemptions for all classes.
+After 5 parent notes, excused absences will count towards total absences.

 If a student owes money for any reason, they will automatically lose all exemptions.